FaazTechSolutions/ArcoDocs-Docusaurus/my-website/docs/IR-Visa/Block Visa Cancellation.md

   - Finance reviews and confirms the cancellation.

+  - Once confirmed, the system proceeds to the Refund stage.

-  - Triggers a refund of 2,000 Riyals per visa.
+  - **Refund amount:** 2,000 Riyals per visa.

   - **Actions :**
     - **Hold -** Moves to Hold stage.